alantanlc/torchemotion/README.md

-torchemotion: an emotion library for PyTorch
+torchemotion: an emotion recognition library for PyTorch
 ========================================

 The aim of torchemotion is to apply [PyTorch](https://github.com/pytorch/pytorch) and [torchaudio](https://github.com/pytorch/audio) to the emotion recognition domain.
 We begin with providing basic dataloaders to read popular emotional datasets.